 - Do not receive a live vaccine (eg, measles, mumps) while you are taking Busulfex.
 Talk with your doctor before you receive any vaccine.

 - Busulfex increases the risk of a second cancer in future years.
 It may also cause a rare but serious lung problem (bronchopulmonary dysplasia with pulmonary fibrosis) within months to years after treatment with Busulfex.
 Talk with your doctor if you have questions about your risk for these problems.

-- Lab tests, including liver function tests, blood sugar levels, blood electrolytes, complete blood cell counts, and bone marrow tests, may be performed while you use Busulfex.
+- Lab tests may be performed while you use Busulfex.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Busulfex has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Busulfex may cause harm to the fetus.
 Do not become pregnant while you are using it.
-If you think you may be pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using Busulfex while you are pregnant.
-It is not known if Busulfex is found in breast milk.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Busulfex.

 Possible side effects of Busulfex:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: